A Uniform Confidence Band for the Marginal Treatment Effect Function: Empirical Application

 \section{Empirical Application}

-We illustrate the use of our proposed method in an empirical example.
-Using the MTE function, we analyze the impact of university enrollment on future income.
-We then construct our uniform confidence band for the MTE function and compare it with other methods.
+We illustrate the use of our proposed method through an empirical application that revisits \textcite{dinkelman2011effects}, which studies the rural electrification program.
+Using the MTE framework, we analyze how the effect of electrification on the female employment change varies across communities with different propensities to receive electricity access.
+We then construct our uniform confidence band for the MTE function and compare it with alternative inference methods.

-We use the data from the National Longitudinal Survey of Young Men (NLSYM) for 1976.
-This data is originally used in \textcite{Card95}; we use the data set excerpted from \textcite{hansen2022econometrics}.\footnote{It is available at the website of \textcite{hansen2022econometrics} (\url{https://press.princeton.edu/books/hardcover/9780691235899/econometrics}).} The dependent variable $Y_{i}$ is the log of weekly wage.
-The treatment variable is a dummy variable $D_{i}$ representing university enrollment.
-In this analysis, if individuals have 13 years of education or more, we assume they entered universities, i.e., $D_{i}=\mathbbm{1}\{education_{i}\geq 13\}$.
-The included exogenous variable is $experience$ defined as $experience_{i}=age_{i}-(education_{i}+6)$.
-In particular, we consider quadratic regression models for $Y_{ji}$ for $j\in\{0,1\}$: